zhang-zengjie/csur-converage-control/simulation_centralized_controller/ReadMe.md

+#### Run the simulation for the centrailized controller

-- Run main.m to perform the simulation.
+- Open `set_param.m` to set the parameters for the simulation.
-- Run plot_results to plot the data.
+- Run `main.m` to perform the simulation and generate figures.